getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 ## Metric Alerts

 Metric alerts allow you to filter and set thresholds on all errors across a project.
 Use metric alerts for high-level monitoring of patterns or fine-grained monitoring of individual events.
-Using metric alerts helps express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.
+Metric alerts help express lightweight service-level objectives (SLOs) such as users affected by signup-page errors or volume of database errors.

 ### Alert Builder